gkigiermo/AIDL21-SAGAN/W-GAN/README.md

 at improving the gradient descent.
 On the original formulation, a weight clipping was used to achieve 1-Lipchitz functions.
-However, in this work, we have based our implementation on [Gulrajani et al.] (https://arxiv.org/abs/1704.00028) article that proposes an alternative to the weight clipping, called gradient penalization. i
+However, in this work, we have based our implementation on [Gulrajani et al.] (https://arxiv.org/abs/1704.00028) article that proposes an alternative to the weight clipping, called gradient penalization.

 ## Implementation